Percy Burn viaduct

 The Tuatapere Hump Ridge Track is a 3-day, 61 km loop walk, that takes trampers along the south coast of western Southland, up to the sub-alpine zone of the Hump Ridge and over historic viaducts (bridges) surrounded by native forest.

-The idea for this track came in 1988 as a response to the loss of NZ Forestry Services from Tuatapere, after the ban on native logging in the mid-1980s.
-The Tuatapere & Districts Promotions Group suggested the construction of a tramping track would be an opportunity to support the community, with jobs and the income brought into the area from the visiting track walkers.
+The idea for this track came after a ban on native logging in the mid-1980s saw the loss of NZ Forestry Services from Tuatapere.
+In 1988 the Tuatapere & Districts Promotions Group suggested the construction of a tramping track to support the community, by creating jobs and bringing income to the area from visiting track walkers.

-The idea was embraced, and the community provided numerous volunteer hours, skills, tools and resources from 1994 to 2001 to create the track.
+The community embraced the idea and provided numerous volunteer hours, skills, tools and resources to create the track between 1994 and 2001.

-It opened in November 2001 and is operated by a not-for-profit business, Tuatapere Hump Ridge Track Inc., on behalf of the Tuatapere Hump Ridge Track Charitable Trust.
+The Hump Ridge track opened in November 2001, operated by a not-for-profit business, Tuatapere Hump Ridge Track Inc., on behalf of the Tuatapere Hump Track Charitable Trust.

 The track currently begins at the Rarakau carpark, which is located about 30 km from Tuatapere.
 It traverses several South Island Landless Native Act (SILNA) blocks before it crosses into Fiordland National Park.
 The southern section of the walk follows the DOC-managed South Coast Track.

-This area has a rich history.
-The stories of mana whenua/iwi and the forestry heritage, including the viaducts and Port Craig, will be part of the Great Walk experience.
+The area has a rich history.
+The stories of mana whenua/iwi and the forestry heritage, including the viaducts and Port Craig, will be part of the experience upgrade.

 About the project